5-Step Formula to Communicate the Change Process

 Hello, I'm Jane Waterson

-Delta Mash
+Founder of Delta Mash

-Through trial and error, testing and learning, I worked my way up to leading change management teams for national transformation projects, and I have been fortunate enough to have worked globally and manage complex change across finance, education, infrastructure, technology, health, media, energy and resources.
-And I’m here to share all of my experience with you.
+Through trial and error, testing and learning, I have curated a practical toolkit and series of online courses for you, to help you lead with confidence day in and day out.
+And know what should happen when, and why.
+I worked my way up to leading change management teams for national transformation projects, and I have been fortunate enough to have worked globally and managed complex change across finance, education, infrastructure, technology, health, media, energy and resources.

 Maybe you’ve been finding some-what helpful advice, but not exactly what you need right now to help solve your immediate change management problems.